jjcastro/zoom-zoom-svelte/README.md

 A skeleton project for Zoom Zoom.
 Uses Svelte (not sveltekit) to generate a single index.html file.

+Can be tested with https://github.com/Stengo/DeskPad (hopefully?)

+**NOTE:** The place where I found the Svelte PresentationAPI code is https://github.com/search?q=presentationConnection+svelte+canCast&type=code (might not be very good though).

 ## Process

 Here's my current thinking: